 For self defense or hunting, hollow point bullets are the way to go.
 Following the same general manufacturing process as the “open tip” bullets, these projectiles feature an exaggerated opening at the front of the bullet.
-The idea is that this opening will force the projectile to expand upon impact with a target, dumping all of the energy of that round and creating a massive wound.
-However, that gaping hole in the front of the bullet also creates an immense amount of drag and negatively impacts the long range capabilities.
+The idea is that this opening will force the projectile to expand upon impact with a target, dumping all of the energy of that round and creating a massive wound for top stopping power.
+However, that gaping hole of exposed lead in the front of the bullet also creates an immense amount of drag and negatively impacts the long range capabilities.

 Gun control advocates have successfully branded hollow point rounds as “cop killer” bullets in a couple states and have implemented legislation banning their use based on the claim that they are in fact “armor piercing.”
 However, as we have tested and proven, that’s not the case.

 Hollow point ammo is the favorite choice for police officers and those who carry a concealed weapon for one simple reason: when they hit something, they stop.
 They don’t keep going like FMJ rounds can and injure people on the other side of the target.
 When a hollow point is combined with a jacket, it becomes a jacketed hollow point (JHP) bullet.
 With a slimmed back end, it becomes a hollow point boat tail, or HPBT or BTHP.